Bayesian Modeling for Aggregated Relational Data: A Unified Perspective: Aggregated Relational Data

-\paragraph{Recovering known subpopulation sizes} { ARD collection includes reference subpopulations for which the subpopulation size is known.
+\paragraph{Recovering known subpopulation sizes} ARD collection includes reference subpopulations for which the subpopulation size is known.
 Reference groups are commonly implemented via names (e.g., how many people named ``Christina'' do you know?), since the subpopulation size can be estimated from government records (e.g., the Social Security Administration).
 The Bayesian ARD models we study below treat the reference subpopulation sizes as random variables (model parameters) and the count obtained from a government record or similar database as a single observation of this variable.
 Our Bayesian models naturally provide posterior distributions for the size of these reference distributions.
-Disagreement between this posterior distribution and the known subpopulation sizes is another tool for diagnosing poor model fit.}
+Disagreement between this posterior distribution and the known subpopulation sizes, {potentially after applying a rescaling method to obtain interpretable size estimates,} is another tool for diagnosing poor model fit. { Evaluating ARD models in terms of estimation of known subpopulations has been considered as a form of leave-one-out estimation \citep{laga2023correlated}, numerically quantifying the performance of a model.} As will be discussed in Section \ref{sec-iden}, subpopulation size parameters are typically confounded with personal degree or gregariousness parameters, which is why a rescaling procedure is typically required.
+The accuracy of subpopulation size recovery for reference groups can be used to compare different rescaling techniques, different prior distributions, and different model structures, as we demonstrate with synthetic data in Section \ref{sec-checking}.